tact-lang/docs-obsolete/tact-design.md

 #### Integers

-Default integer type is an `Integer` type which is big integer - i.e. has no constraints about possible range.
-This type is primarly used by the compile-time functions and by compiler built-in types.
-All numeric literals have type `Integer`.
+The default integer type is an `Integer` type which is a big integer - i.e. has no constraints about possible range.
+This type is primarily used by the compile-time functions and by compiler built-in types.
+All numeric literals have the type `Integer`.

-Type `Int` is a type based on the `Integer` type that have constraints on possible range of values.
-To be clear, `Int` is a function that takes a number and returns a type, for example `Int(257)` is an integer that accept numbers in range -2^256..2^256 which is corresponds to the `int257` type from FunC or TVM.
-It is also possible to declare integers with different ranges, for example `Int(64)` which accept integers in range -2^63..2^63, etc.
+Type `Int` is a type based on the `Integer` type but has constraints on the possible range of values.
+To be clear, `Int` is a function that takes a number and returns a type, for example, `Int(257)` is an integer that accepts numbers in the range -2^256..2^256 which corresponds to the `int257` type from FunC or TVM.
+It is also possible to declare integers with different ranges, for example, `Int(64)` which accepts integers in the range -2^63..2^63, etc.

-Since `Int` is a struct type it cannot be create directly from the literal (can be changed in the future).
-To create value of type `Int(257)`, you need to call method `new`, for example `Int(257).new(10)`.
+Since `Int` is a struct type it cannot be created directly from the literal (can be changed in the future).
+To create a value of type `Int(257)`, you need to call method `new`, for example, `Int(257).new(10)`.

-Note that types with different range of values cannot be used simultaneously - they have different types, i.e. `Integer` ≠ `Int(257)` ≠ `Int(64)`.
+Note that types with different ranges of values cannot be used simultaneously - they have different types, i.e. `Integer` ≠ `Int(257)` ≠ `Int(64)`.

-This separation between `Integer` and `Int` was made due to following reasons:
+This separation between `Integer` and `Int` was made for the following reasons:
-1. Tact have compile-time functions that may want to operate on the different range of types than `Int257` from TVM.
+1. Tact has compile-time functions that may want to operate on a different range of types than `Int257` from TVM.
 2. We want to add custom-ranged integer types.

 #### Cell

 `Cell` is a built-in type.
-It has no methods currently. `Cell` was made from `Builder` by `builder.build()`.
+It has no methods currently. `Cell` can be made from `Builder` by a `builder.build()`.

 `Builder` is a built-in type.
-It have few methods:
+It has a few methods:
 1. `Builder.new()` method will create an empty builder.
-It is analogue to the `NEWC` instruction.
+It is analog to the `NEWC` instruction.
-2. `builder.store_int(value, bits)` method will add value of type `Integer` to the builder.
-It is analogue to the `STIQ` instruction.
+2. `builder.store_int(value, bits)` method will add a value of type `Integer` to the builder.
+It is analog to the `STIQ` instruction.
 Note that if you want to store value with `Int` type you need to use other methods.
 3. `builder.build()` method will create a `Cell` from the builder.
-It is analogue to the `ENDC` instruction.
+It is analog to the `ENDC` instruction.

 #### Tuples?